rajmishrabhavans/user-filter/README.md

         Connected to DB..

 ## Initializing the frontend
-1. Go to ads-frontend directory
+1. Go to client directory
 2. Use `npm i` or `npm install` to install neccessary packagesDATABASE_URL
 4. Use command `npm start` to start the frontend locally